edenlabllc/kodjin.cli/docs/command-install.md

 kodjin-cli install hl7.fhir.us.core@4.0.0 --registry https://custom.fhir.registry.com
 ```

+Notes

+- The specified registry must follow the [FHIR package specification](http://hl7.org/fhir/packages.html).
+- If no `--registry` option is provided, the default registry is used.
+- This option is useful for organizations that maintain private or custom FHIR package repositories.

 ## --existing-resources

 Defines how kodjin-cli should handle resources that already exist on the FHIR server when installing a package.
 This option is particularly useful for subsequent package installations.